-This graph shows the proposed regional rates requirement for each of Greater Wellington's groups of activities over the next ten years.
-Regional rates include the general, regional transport, river management, stadium purposes, bovine tb and Wairarapa schemes rates, but exclude the water supply levy.
+This graph shows the regional rates requirement for each of Greater Wellington's groups of activities over the next ten years.
+Regional rates include the general, regional transport, economic development, river management, stadium purposes, bovine tb and Wairarapa schemes rates, but exclude the water supply levy.
 The numbers on this page do not include inflation and are provided as supplementary information.

-- Non-transport rates are fairly flat over the period with the exception of flood protection which is due to continued expenditure in Hutt Valley and Wairarapa - Increases in transport rates over the period are to fund investment in public transport infrastructure.
+- Non-transport rates are fairly flat over period with the exception of the new EDA rate and flood protection - Increases in transport rates over the period are to fund investment in public transport infrastructure - Community includes the cost of funding the Wellington Regional Strategy from 2007 to 2012 - Flood Protection increases are due to continued expenditure in Hutt Valley and Wairarapa